 Here are some of the most important to consider.

-Locked versus Unlocked Phones
+Locked vs. Unlocked Phones

 “Locked” and “unlocked” are software terms.
 They don’t refer to whether or not your phone is password protected.
 The “lock” in question is designed to ensure that the phone cannot be used on another operator’s network until a software code is used to “unlock” it.

-Consumers should assume every cellphone is locked unless they purchase one that is clearly labelled as unlocked.
+Consumers should assume every cellphone is locked unless they purchase one that is clearly labeled as unlocked.
 It usually doesn’t matter if you’re buying your phone from a wireless provider, a third-party retailer, or whether you’re buying the phone outright or as part of a plan.
 Assume it is locked unless you are explicitly told otherwise!

 However, there are unlocked phones out there.
 This includes an unlocked version iPhone sold through Apple stores and the Google Android Nexus brand.
 Additionally, in most cases, unlocking is a fairly easy process.